Skip to Content

 • Waking up often or being awake for much of the night.

-• Waking up too early in the morning, and not being able to get back to sleep.
+• Waking up too early in the morning and not being able to get back to sleep.

 • Worrying about not being able to sleep.

 Your doctor may ask you to keep a sleep log for a week or two before your appointment.
+You'll need to keep track of what times you:

 • Go to sleep and wake up.